cloudyr/AzureRMR/README.md

 ## Authentication

 Under the hood, AzureRMR uses a similar authentication process to the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
-The first time you authenticate with a given Azure Active Directory tenant, you call `get_azure_login()` and supply your tenant, app ID and password.
-The resulting AAD authentication token is saved on your machine, and is reused in subsequent R sessions.
+The first time you authenticate with a given Azure Active Directory tenant, you call create_azure_login() and supply your tenant, app ID and password.
+The resulting Resource Manager client object is saved on your machine, and can be retrieved in subsequent R sessions with get_azure_login("{tenant}").
 AzureRMR will automatically refresh your credentials so you don't have to re-authenticate.

 ## Sample workflow